DerAlexx/Product-Hunter/README.md

 ## Downlaod Product-Hunter

-You can get this project pretty easyly.
+You can get this project pretty easily.

 1. Just open a new Folder.

-2. Open up a git Bash with the following command:
+2. Open up a git-bash and enter the following command:
     > git init

-3. Enter the following Command:
+3. After init your git repositiory enter the following Command:
     > git clone https://github.com/DerAlexx/Product-Hunter.git

+Now you got the project on your computer.

 ## Install Product-Hunter

-There are many things you have to install in order to work with this project correctly.
+There are many things you have to install in order to run this project correctly.

 ### Requirementslist:
     1. Postgressql, MySQL,
     2. Access to the SQL-Server
     3. ...

-** We just tested this project with Prostgres so i would recommend you Postgres **
+**We just tested this project with Prostgres so i would recommend you to use Postgres**

 ### Reminder - Python and Django, etc.

-You dont need to install Python or Django in any way.
-This projects will not only supply the sourcecode of the Webappliaction but also buildin Python-Interpreter and all Dependences requiered to run this project.
+You don't need to install Python or Django in any way.
+This projects will not only supply the sourcecode of the Webappliaction but also a buildin Pythoninterpreter aswell as all requiered dependences.

-** This project is working with Python 3.6.3 and Django 2.14 (more info about the Version used see the Freezepart below) **
+**This project is working with Python 3.6.3 and Django 2.14 (more info about the Version used see the Freezepart below)**

 ### Run this project